heimskr/why/ISA.md

 The `SYSTEM` interrupt is a software-triggered interrupt handled by the operating system.
 It can be called from any ring and causes a switch to kernel mode.

 ## <a name="int-timer"></a>2: `TIMER`
 The `TIMER` interrupt is a hardware-triggered interrupt caused when the hardware timer expires.
-It's exclusive to kernel mode.
+Usable by ring zero only.
 This is to prevent unprivileged code from interfering with schedulers; operating systems can implement their own mechanisms to expose timer functionality to lower-privileged code.
+This interrupt causes a switch to kernel mode.

 ## <a name="int-protec"></a>3: `PROTEC`
 The `PROTEC` interrupt is a hardware-triggered interrupt caused when a called instruction attempts to do something not possible within the current <a href="#rings">ring</a>.
-This switches to kernel mode.
+This causes a switch to kernel mode.

+## <a name="int-pfault"></a>4: `PFAULT`
+The `PFAULT` interrupt is raised if paging is enabled and an access to a non-present page is attempted.
+This causes a switch to kernel mode.

+## <a name="int-inexec"></a>5: `INEXEC`
+The `INEXEC` interrupt is raised if program control flows to an address whose page is not marked as executable.
+This causes a switch to kernel mode.

 # <a name="format"></a>Instruction Format
 Like much of this instruction set, the formatting for instructions is copied from MIPS with a few modifications (for example, instructions are 64 bits long in this instruction set, as opposed to 32 for MIPS64).